terry2012/android-a2p/README.md

 This inspires me to do the simple huristic python script, and results are surprisingly good.

-If you find any new case not covered by the script please let me know, or feel free to push-request your code.
+If you find any new case not covered by the script please let me know, or feel free to pull-request your code.

 ## Observation
 AOSP have following ways to describe the permission needed for an API: